BeautY and ugliness

 Associate Professor of Black Studies at UC Santa Barbara

-Ingrid Banks is Associate Professor in the Department of Black Studies at the University of California, Santa Barbara.
+Ingrid Banks is Associate Professor in the Department of Black Studies and an affiliate faculty member in the Department of Feminist Studies at the University of California, Santa Barbara.
 She is the author of Hair Matters: Beauty, Power, and Black Women's Consciousness (New York University Press, 2000).
 Dr. Banks has published articles and book chapters in the following: Blackberries and Redbones: Critical Articulations of Black Hair/Body Politics in Africana Communities; Black Renaissance/Renaissance Noire; Feminist Frontiers (Eleventh Edition); Feminist Teacher; Journal of Women’s History; Journal of Family Theory & Review; and Textures: The History and Art of Black Hair.
 Her commentary has appeared in a number of media outlets, including The New York Times, New York Newsday, Chronicle of Higher Education, Air America, the BBC, The Guardian (London), The Root.com, CNN.com, and Black Agenda Report, to name a few.
 Dr. Banks is currently completing her forthcoming book, Protective Style, that examines contemporary black beauty salon culture and more.

 Mimi Thi Nguyen